SoK: Unintended Interactions among Machine Learning Defenses and Risks: Framework

 \subsection{Overfitting and Memorization}

-Overfitting and memorization are distinct and occur independent of each other.
+Memorization and overfitting have been shown as distinct phenomenon which can occur simultaneously as seen for generative models~\cite{secretSharer,memorizationGenerative}.
 We present four cases based on the presence or absence of overfitting and memorization in a model to illustrate the relation between them (Figure~\ref{fig:cases}).
 We use a synthetic dataset for binary classification and train a simple neural network with two hidden layers with ten neurons each.
 We measure overfitting using $\mathcal{G}_{err}$ and memorization using average $\mathtt{mem}$ across all $\dtrain$ data records.

 Figure~\ref{fig:cases}(a) is when data records in $\dtrain$ and $\dtest$ are linearly separable.
 Hence, $\model$ perfectly fits $\dtrain$ and generalizes to $\dtest$ ($\mathcal{G}_{err}=0$).
 Further, data records in $\dtrain$ are far from the decision boundary ($\mathtt{mem}$=0).
 Figure~\ref{fig:cases}(b) is when $\dtrain$ is linearly separable but $\dtest$ is not ($\mathcal{G}_{err}>0$).
 However, data records in $\dtrain$ are far from the decision boundary ($\mathtt{mem}$=0).
 Figure~\ref{fig:cases}(c) is when data records in $\dtrain$ and $\dtest$ are reasonably separable resulting in $\mathcal{G}_{err}=0$.
 However, with $\dtrain$ data records being close to the decision boundary, we observe a high $\mathtt{mem}$.
 Figure~\ref{fig:cases}(d) is where $\model$ both overfits to $\dtrain$, i.e., $\model$ fits $\dtrain$ perfectly but does not generalize to $\dtest$, and memorizes some data records in $\dtrain$, i.e., they are not leave-one-out stable.
 This is generally seen in real-world applications, where $\dtrain$ and $\model$ are complex.
 Hence, hereafter we focus only on this setting. \end{submit}